To the mom who told me to stop talking about my child’s autism because I’m not autistic.

 - You’re assuming that all parents of autistic kids who write about their child’s autism are NT.
 Not everyone with an autism diagnosis screams it from the rooftops.

-- NT parents’ feelings about and experiences with autism are as valid a perspective as an autistic person’s.
+- NT parents’ feelings about and experiences with autism are as valid as the perspective of a person with autism.

 - You don’t know about the severe side of the spectrum because many people on that end don’t have the ability to talk about it and might never be able to.
 Their perspective shouldn’t be heard because they can’t speak it themselves?

 - You’re using “we” as in “we autistic adults”.
-You assuming that all autistic adults share the same point of view is tantamount to doing what you chastised me for.
+You assuming that all adults with autism share the same point of view is tantamount to doing what you chastised me for.
 Surely you know the saying, “if you know one autistic person, well, you know one autistic person”?

 - Spreading information about autism is helpful to many people who don’t know what autism looks like, or have only seen it conveyed as a quirky personality trait.
 Sharing our child’s autism journey is a way to raise awareness and acceptance.